Indiana AD remark on Huskers’ lack of respect baffles Frost

 LINCOLN, Neb.
 (AP) — Nebraska coach Scott Frost said Monday he doesn’t know what prompted Indiana athletic director Fred Glass to say the Cornhuskers’ staff doesn’t respect the Hoosiers’ football program.

-Glass told the Indianapolis Star after the Hoosiers’ 38-31 win in Lincoln on Saturday the victory was “particularly gratifying, particularly knowing Nebraska’s staff had no respect for our program.”
+Glass told The Indianapolis Star after the Hoosiers’ 38-31 win in Lincoln on Saturday the victory was “particularly gratifying, particularly knowing Nebraska’s staff had no respect for our program.”

-Glass declined to elaborate, other than to say, “They know, and I know, and our team knew, and I’ll just leave it at that.”
+Glass didn’t elaborate, other than to say, “They know, and I know, and our team knew, and I’ll just leave it at that.”
+Glass declined further comment Monday.

 Asked if he or his staff said or did anything that would have led to Glass’ comment, Frost said, “We’ve been scratching our heads wondering what that’s all about.
 We don’t have any idea, to be honest with you.
 I would be curious to know.”